Fitness Level

 Day 5: Northwest to the Datça peninsula and to the main county town, Datça.
 Inland to visit a small local winery producing a range of lovely wines from vines which thrive in the region.
 Wine production has been at the heart of the local economy for well over 2,000 years.
 Knidos, the ancient city we visit tomorrow, produced huge quantities of wine from vineyards stretching throughout the peninsula, transported in locally made amphorae all over the Mediterranean.
 We’ll savour a variety of wines in a delightful setting and then head into town to have lunch at a traditional lokanta, where you’ll sample a number of classic Turkish dishes.
 You then have some free time to wander in town before we cruise on for another wonderful swimming opportunity.

 Day 6: We head west trying some Turkish recipes which we’ll later have the chance to savour.
 In the afternoon we reach the spectacular Greek and Roman city of Knidos, on the tip of a long and sinewy peninsula to the south of Bodrum.
 With a double harbour offering shelter to ships plying north and south, Knidos made its mark on Greek history and grew rich from its stunning natural position, and we’ll see the results in the grand and ordered city rising in tier upon opulent tier.
-Like many a classical predecessor, we’ll anchor in the eastern harbour, the heart of the ancient city rising above us.
+Like many a classical predecessor, we’ll anchor in the eastern harbour, the heart of the ancient city rising around us.
 Decades of excavation have freed a beautifully planned city from the soil, allowing us to wander through its streets and along terraces festooned with temples to be met with a magnificent view across the Aegean.

 Day 7: We cruise north and then head inland to a rustic house surrounded by pine forest.
 We prepare lunch with a local village lady renowned for preparing special dishes for wedding feasts in the area.
 Then a last chance to swim before we reach Bodrum, ancient Halicarnassus, where we have our final farewell dinner.